Urinary Tract Infection (UTI)

 - Strong smelling urine.

 - Sharp side pain (possibly radiating to upper back).

 - Fever, confusion or delirium (especially in the elderly).
-In some cases there are no symptoms at all.

 - Hydration is essential.
 Keep water cups/bottles in every room of the house as a reminder to keep drinking that H2O!

 - Frequent urination is essential to help prevent harmful bacteria from adhering to the bladder wall.

 - Unsweetened 100% Cranberry juice can also decrease the ability of bacteria to adhere to the lining of the urethra and bladder.
 Drink 3 ounces of pure cranberry juice three times a day.
 Cranberry juice can have a high amount of sugar, cranberry extract can be taken in capsule or pill form instead (300-400 milligrams of cranberry extract twice daily).
 This also prevents bacteria from adhering to the urinary tract.